13Ruffles13/FruitSearch/README.md

 # Fruit Search

-- Plan and build an Autofill Search Bar for various types of fruit!
+- Built an Autofill Search Bar for various types of fruit!
 You may be familiar with autofill from a search engine like Google.

 - Populates the search bar with that suggestion.